-The basic Raspberry Pi used in the class is the RPi 2 Model B. Students will receive a basic electronics book as well as other project manuals.
-Class only (equipment provided by ISSHM) $125; SD Card $10, Raspberry Pi, $45, Total for class plus equipment $180
+The basic Raspberry Pi provided for the class is the RPi 2 Model B. Students will receive a basic electronics book as well as other project manuals.

 *Prerequisite for Connecting to the Raspberry Pi: Students must have previous experience with the Raspberry Pi and some experience programming, preferably with Python.
 As an alternative to previous experience, students may sign-up for a special class on Saturday July 23rd from 10:00 a.m. to 4:00 p.m..
 Students with no Python experience should be prepared to spend a couple of hours working at home prior to the Monday class.
 The one-day Saturday class costs $75, which will include Python programming books.
 Students must register by July 8.

 Explore the science of moving objects!
 Design your own roller coaster track.
 Build a catapult.
 Experiment with projectiles and falling objects.
 In this camp, students will solve a variety of hands‐on challenges while learning about motion and force. $215

 Camps for students who've completed grade level 2 (Adults that means you can come too!)